simonmichael/hledger_site/hledger-basics-tutorial.md

 2. hledger.
 [Download](download.html) and install it if you haven't already.

-You'll learn the most if you master each small step, in order.
+You'll learn the most if you master each step, in order.
 Most steps give you a task with a clear goal; if not, your task is to run the examples and understand them.